 - To strengthen our own expertise by exchanging knowledge and sharing best practice;

 - To strengthen the EU approach on better regulation;

 - To inform other (European) countries on the added value of external and independent scrutiny of impact assessments through bilateral contact; national platforms, or through international organisations;

 - To advise our governments on the quality of EU impact assessments.

 Furthermore, we collaborate with the Regulatory Scrutiny Board, the independent scrutiny body of the European Commission, by exchanging knowledge and expertise.
 And we contribute to the work on oversight of the OECD Regulatory Policy Committee.

 The board of RegWatchEurope is formed by the chairs of the member-bodies.
 The board meets regularly in the country chairing the network that year.
-In 2018, Sweden chairs RegWatchEurope.
-For more information or contact, please address: email@example.com.
+In 2022, Czechia chairs RegWatchEurope.
+For more information or inquiries, please contact email@example.com